 Council also authorized the CAO to remove ice from two arenas and drain water from the Landrex Water Play Centre, as soon as operationally possible in an effort to balance demand and operational costs.
 Indoor recreation facilities will remain closed to the general public.

-Under Step 1 of the province’s The Path Forward, the City is exploring opening amenities such as indoor ice surfaces, fields and gymnasium for sport groups who can do one-on-one training and schools.
+Under Step 1 of the province’s The Path Forward, the City is exploring opening amenities such as indoor ice surfaces, fields and gymnasium for sports groups who can do one-on-one training and schools.
 The City will also investigate the potential opening of the fitness centre for in-person one-on-one training.
-The City is determining the need and potential timing to offer this service as well as virtual one-on-one training and virtual sport team and dryland training.
+The City is determining the need and potential timing to offer this service as well as virtual one-on-one training and virtual sports team and dryland training.

 Prior to reopening any facility under provincial guidelines, the City needs to ready the facility by ensuring maintenance, cleaning and any modifications are complete, and recalling staff which can take up to seven to 10 days after decisions are made.
-Decisions will be based on user need, fiscal viability, and alignment with provincial guidelines.
+Decisions will be based on user needs, fiscal viability, and alignment with provincial guidelines.
 The City is also awaiting the detailed provincial public health orders, which are expected to be released on or around February 8.
 More information will be provided when these decisions are made at stalbert.ca/covid19.